gorda/istio.io/content/en/docs/ops/configuration/mesh/app-health-check/index.md

 liveness-6857c8775f-zdv9r        2/2       Running   0           4m
 {{< /text >}}

-## Liveness and readiness probes with HTTP request option
+## Liveness and readiness probes with HTTP request option{#liveness-and-readiness-probes-with-HTTP-request-option}

 This section shows how to configure health checking with the HTTP request option when mutual TLS is enabled.